-In this chapter, we will introduce the class of SCMs, which generalize CBNs to allow for cycles, which allows us to deal elegantly with all motivating examples discussed here.
+In this chapter, we will introduce the class of SCMs with inputs, which generalize CBNs (with latent variables and input nodes) to allow for cycles, and allows us to deal elegantly with all motivating examples discussed here.
+In addition, SCMs (with inputs) support counterfactual reasoning, another capability that CBNs lack.